Learning Outcomes

 MBE Syllabus

-For MBE, you are required to understand the law governing intentional interference with business and economic relations.
-This includes the ability to:
+For the MBE, you are required to understand intentional interference with business relations and economic expectancies, with a focus on the following syllabus points:

-- Recognize the elements of intentional interference with contract and with prospective economic advantage.
+- The elements of intentional interference with prospective economic advantage (prospective business relations).

 Test Your Knowledge